huggingface/datasets/datasets/harem/README.md

 a version that has a total of 10 different named entity classes (Person, Organization, Location, Value, Date, Title, Thing, Event, Abstraction, and Other) and a "selective" version with only 5 classes (Person, Organization, Location, Value, and Date).

+It's important to note that the original version of the HAREM dataset has 2 levels of NER details, namely "Category" and "Sub-type".
+The dataset version processed here ONLY USE the "Category" level of the original dataset.

 [1] Souza, Fábio, Rodrigo Nogueira, and Roberto Lotufo.
 "BERTimbau: Pretrained BERT Models for Brazilian Portuguese."
 Brazilian Conference on Intelligent Systems.
 Springer, Cham, 2020.

 ### Supported Tasks and Leaderboards